bielmarfran/NameIT/README.md

 ## About this Project

-The program is a Java/JavaFX that aims to rename files of tv series and films, in an easy and convenient way.
+Name-IT is a Java / JavaFX program that aims to rename TV series and movie files easily and conveniently.

 ## Why?